carsonfarmer/fastpair/README.md

 # FastPair

-FastPair: Data-structure for dynamic closest-pair problem.
+FastPair: Data-structure for the dynamic closest-pair problem.

 ## Overview